microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-online-meeting-artifacts.md

 - Recordings of a Teams live event, in the form of a download link that expires in 60 seconds.
 Recordings have the following characteristics:
   - Only available for Teams live events
   - Only available when the Teams live event has concluded
-  - Only the Teams live event organizer can access
+  - Only the organizer of the Teams live event can access
 - Attendee report of a Teams live event, in the form of a download link that expires in 60 seconds.
 Attendee reports have the following characteristics:
   - Only available for Teams live events
   - Only available when the Teams live event has concluded
-  - Only the Teams live event organizer can access
+  - Only the organizer of the Teams live event can access

 ## Permissions